Black-Eyed Susan Cocktail from The Preakness

 This little beauty has a slider that allows an easy way to measure any variety of shots for the cocktails I make; it has been a veritable Godsend.
 I no longer have 3 different jiggers littering my workspace since this arrived.
 Seriously, I love this thing!

 I also received some of their jumbo Chilling Stones; the metal cubes get chilled in the freezer and then used in a cocktail.
-They are beautiful and practical but more Manhattan than Black-Eyed Susan so I’ll show them in use another day.
+They are beautiful and practical but more suited for a cocktail like this French Connection than a Black-Eyed Susan; they make a beautiful statement in the most simple of cocktails.

 Seriously loved this cocktail.
 Pineapple, orange and lime juice are combined with St. Germain liqueur and vodka for a thoroughly citrus affair.
 Finlandia is a Preakness sponsor so the website cites that particular vodka but you can sub in any vodka you prefer.